Louisa Chirico: 2015: Major debut

-2016–2018: First major win
+2016–2018: First major and WTA 1000 wins

-In May 2016, Chirico won five qualifier and main-draw matches at the Madrid Open to reach the semifinals.
+In May 2016, Chirico won five qualifier and main draw matches at the Madrid Open to reach the semifinals.
 Later that month, she reached the main draw of the 2016 French Open through three qualifying wins and made it through to the second round.

 After reaching a career-high ranking of No. 58 in October 2016, Chirico dropped outside the top 500 in September 2018.

 2022: Return to majors

-She qualified into the main draw of the Wimbledon Championships after a five years absence from the majors since Roland Garros 2017.